 What qualifications are required for teachers?
 What is your view of unqualified teachers in your academies?

 OAT respects teachers' national terms and conditions and has a signed agreement with all recognised teacher unions.
 There is an expectation that all OAT teachers are fully qualified and that they have access to high quality CPD throughout their professional lives.
-However, OAT also considers that children can benefit from working with appropriately supervised adults who are able to provide a wider perspective by sharing their skills and experience.
+However, OAT also considers that children can benefit from working with appropriately supervised adults, unqualified teachers, who are able to provide a wider perspective by sharing their skills and experience.

 OAT monitors the number of unqualified teachers working in its academies and wherever possible supports the staff in gaining qualified teacher status.

 Do you intend to keep to national pay agreements or would teachers’ pay be negotiated direct?